Butternut Squash Soup

 - 3.5 cups vegetable broth

-- 1 tsp salt + a few extra dashes
+- 1 teaspoon salt + a few extra dashes, as desired

-- Meanwhile, in a large skillet over med-high heat, sauté apple and onion in coconut oil with curry powder and a few dashes of salt for about 10 mins and until softened.
+- Meanwhile, in a large skillet over medium-high heat, sauté apple and onion in coconut oil with curry powder and a few dashes of salt for about 10 minutes and until softened.

 - Add broth, milk, and squash to the large skillet with the apple and onion and bring to a boil.
-Reduce heat and simmer uncovered for about 20 mins.
+Reduce heat and simmer uncovered for about 20 minutes.
 Stir in salt to taste.
-I used 1 tsp of salt.
+I used 1 teaspoon of salt.

 - Use an immersion blender or transfer soup to a high-speed blender or food processor and blend until soup is smooth and creamy.

 - Top with pumpkin seeds and cream, if desired.
 Enjoy with crusty bread or a grilled cheese!

 This post was originally published on October 31,2014.
 It was republished on September 5, 2019 with updated photos and helpful recipe tips.